ncbi/egapx/README.md

   ```
   - When you run `egapx.py` for the first time it copies the template config files to the directory `./egapx_config`.
   - You will need to edit these templates to reflect the actual parameters of your setup.
-    - For AWS Batch execution you need to edit the value for `process.queue` in `aws.config` file.
+    - For AWS Batch execution, set up AWS Batch Service following advice in the AWS link above.
+Then edit the value for `process.queue` in `./egapx_config/aws.config` file.
-    - For local execution on the local machine you don't need to adjust anything.
+    - For execution on the local machine you don't need to adjust anything.

 - Run EGAPx with the following command for real this time.
+  - For AWS Batch execution, replace temp_datapath with an existing S3 bucket.
+  - For local execution, use a local path for `-w`
   ```
   python3 ui/egapx.py ./examples/input_D_farinae_small.yaml -e aws -w s3://temp_datapath/D_farinae -o example_out
   ```

     - use `-e aws` for AWS batch using Docker image
-    - use `-e docker` for using Docker image locally
+    - use `-e docker` for using Docker image
-    - use `-e singularity` for using the Singularity image locally
+    - use `-e singularity` for using the Singularity image
     - type `python3 ui/egapx.py  -h ` for the help menu

       ```